After a recent shock at the weighbridge, we decided to do some research into motorhome weights, how they are calculated and what it all means.

 Where to Weigh My Motorhome?

 Once you are happy that you are around the right weight, head of to your nearest public weighbridge and check (there may be a charge).
 You can weigh the whole vehicle as well as just the front and rear axles if you want to be sure your gear is evenly distributed throughout and your motorhome weights are within the specified limits.
 The weighbridge staff will give you a copy of the documentation and details of your motorhome weight before you leave.
-Good luck and enjoy your holiday!
+Good luck and enjoy your first motorhome trip.

 If this post has been helpful, head here for lots more tips, hints and practical motorhome advice.